rxcomm/weeText/README.md

 phone number contact.

-In the weetext window, you can open text message windows to additional phone numbers by typing the command:
+In the weetext window, you can open text message windows to additional phone numbers by typing the command (from the weeText buffer):

      text 0123456789

 This will open a texting window to phone number 0123456789.

+You can also text multiple numbers at the same time.
+The syntax for this is (in the weeText buffer):

+     text <number1>,<number2>,...

 Finally, weeText incorporates the possibility of symmetric encryption of text messages using OpenSSL.
 The code for this comes directly from